 - Cheddar cheese goes both in the stuffing and on top.

 - Pimentos, bacon, and chives add lots of flavor and gorgeous color.

-Rub with olive oil and sea salt, and place on a baking sheet.
-This process ensures that the salt will hit your tongue first when biting into a potato skin—this is a very good thing!
+Preheat oven to 400°F. Rub the potatoes with olive oil and sea salt, and place on a baking sheet.
+This process ensures that the salt will hit your tongue first when biting into a potato skin—yum!

-Bake until the potatoes are tender.
-Let cool slightly, then cut in half and scoop out the insides, leaving ¼ inch of potato flesh attached to the skin on all sides.
+Let the potatoes cool slightly, then cut in half and scoop out the insides, leaving ¼ inch of potato flesh attached to the skin on all sides.
 It doesn’t have to be perfect!